Vinit-joshi2/-payments.csv-and-customer_orders.csv/README.md

 - March and April also performed well, maintaining consistent revenue trends.

-- The lowest revenue was recorded in December (290,955.89), potentially indicating reduced year-end activity or clearance periods.
+- The lowest revenue was recorded in December (290,955.89), potentially indicating reduced year-end activity

 - Mid-year months like June, July, and August had steady but moderate contributions to overall revenue.